11. Matrices and other arrays#

 .

-Arrays built on atomic vectors other than numeric ones are possible too.
-For instance, we will later stress that comparisons featuring matrices are performed elementwisely.
+Arrays based on non-numeric vectors are also possible.
+For instance, we will later stress that matrix comparisons are performed elementwisely.
 They spawn logical matrices:

 A >= 3